sattlerc/hott-reading-course/README.md

 For master students:
 * The prerequesites of DAT235/DIT577 apply.
 * You must have passed DAT350/DIT235 *Types for programs and proofs*.
-  Alternative, you must have documented knowledge in category theory.
+  Alternatively, you must have documented knowledge in category theory.

 For PhD students:
 * Contact the course-responsible teacher with your background in type theory or category theory.